-What does this severe freeze mean for your landscape?
+What does a severe freeze mean for your landscape?
 Keep reading!

 - Plants that are winter hardy in our zone should be fine; they will show normal winter damage, especially on any tender new growth.
-This is normal.
-Luckily, it’s been cold enough recently we aren’t seeing a lot of new growth on plants yet.
-You will most likely see some defoliation after this freeze event. *The winter storm in February 2021 was significantly worse than initially forecast and we will see more damage than originally expected.
-For tips, please read our Plant Recovery After a Hard Freeze post.
+Blooms that have fully opened could be damaged as well.
+You will most likely see some defoliation after a freeze event.
+For recovery tips, please read our Plant Recovery After a Hard Freeze post.

 - Tender and subtropical plants are the most susceptible to damage.
 They should be moved indoors or at the very least into a garage to keep the foliage and root balls from freezing.
 If this is not possible due to the size or weight of the plant they can be covered with a frost cloth or sheet to protect them.

 - If you have plants that need a little extra protection, we do carry frost blankets, call us for availability.
 Frost blankets (ours are called N-Sulate) can raise the temperatures under the blankets by 10 degrees or so.
 The covering should be secure all the way to the ground to trap as much ground heat as possible and the colder it is, the more layers will be needed to to protect your plants, just like yourself in cold weather.
 Pull cover back during daytime warmer temps.

 - We do not recommend plastic sheeting, since it can trap a lot of moisture and heat on a sunny day and may cause more harm than good to the plant that you are trying to protect.

 - Snow can weigh down frost blankets; try to give blankets support so your plants don’t break under snow weight.

 - If you are growing cool season veggies, be sure to cover and protect them.